 Departure place Saint-Paul-Trois-Chateaux hosted the Tour de France in 2012 for a stage to Cap d’Agde, where André Greipel outsprinted Peter Sagan and Thor Hushovd.
-A bunch sprint seems highly unlikely on today’s route to Mende.
-There is not much to gain for the GC guys, while the punchy arrival is too tough for fast finishers.
+A bunch sprint seems highly unlikely on at the end of today’s route to Mende.
+There is not much to gain for the GC guys, while the punchy finale is way too tough for fast finishers.

 Firstly, a 20 kilometres drop before 10 kilometres on the flat usher in the finale.
-The Col de la Croix Neuve is a 3 kilometres climb at 10.1% with steepest ramps of up 18%.
-After the top a gentle descent of 1 kilometre leads to an even run-in to the line of 500 metres.
+The Col de la Croix Neuve is a 3 kilometres climb at 10.2% with steepest ramps of up 18%.
+After the top a descent of 1 kilometre leads to an even run-in to the line of 500 metres.
 The arrival is at the landing strip of Mende Airport.

-The French call the punchy ascent Montée Laurent Jalabert since their hero claimed the stage on Bastille Day 1995.
+The French call the punchy last ascent Montée Laurent Jalabert, since their hero claimed the stage on Bastille Day 1995.
 The last winner in Mende is Stephen Cummings, who outsmarted Thibaut Pinot and Romain Bardet in 2015.

 Tour de France 2018 stage 14: Route maps, height profiles, and more